claire-tsai/Lighting-and-Security/README.md

 - Arduino

 ### Hardware Connection
 1. EMSK acts as **hub** in this system.
-It receives stove condition from node, and sends back control signal to turn off the stove.
+It receives stove condition from node, and sends control signal to turn off the stove.
 - Connect **HM10** to **J1**
 2. Arduino acts as **node** in this system.
 It gets the condition around the stove with temperature sensor, motion sensor, and smoke sensor.
-The Arduino board concludes the received data, and send back to hub.
+The Arduino board concludes received data, and send the judgement to hub.
 - Connect **HM10** to Arduino board as the table below

 | HM10 | Arduino |